SeiSilver/lol-voice-change-script/README.md

 .\run.ps1
 ```
 - PS will close your client then you RiotClient will auto download the resource
-- When it finish downloaded, you can you the game normally
+- When it finish downloaded, you can run the game normally with your selected Language